CYLphysics/CYLphysics.github.io/_pages/research.md

 ### ORAL PRESENTATION
 #### 2023
-* On the path of using small quantum computers for solving large-size combinatorial optimization problems
+* <u>On the path of using small quantum computers for solving large-size combinatorial optimization problems<u>
 ***Chen-Yu Liu***
 IBM Quantum Network Colloquium.
 (2023 Mar 29)